- A&P/LT— ANATOMY & PHYSIOLOGY/LAB-THEORY (124 total hours)

 - PI/K/LT — POSTURAL INTEGRATION/KINESIOLOGY/LAB-THEORY (176 total hour)

 This 91-hour course is designed to focus on the concepts and principles of palpatory anatomy and kinesiology.
 The purpose of this course is to emphasize the development of skilled palpation as a fundamental component of effective manual therapy technique.
-A solid knowledge base and understanding of how muscles and joints interact based upon their structure and function will be created and enhanced through a Functional Skills Model.
+A solid knowledge base and understanding of how muscles and joints interact based on their structure and function will be created and enhanced through a Functional Skills Model.
 Pre-requisite: None

 This Functional Skills Model combines palpatory anatomy and kinesiology, which help ingrain the accurate location of various anatomical structures through kinesthetic experience, quality of touch, and effective client communication.
 This model incorporates a unique, experiential, and participatory class environment, where students can retain information while learning to use critical and creative thinking processes.
 In the Functional Skills Model, students actively perform various movements of daily living with a Resistance Band (R Band), creating a kinesthetic impression.
 Students will also palpate the targeted muscle, which will help students gain a better understanding of the designated muscle’s location, size, texture, role in posture, and dynamic movement.
 Prerequisite: Anatomy & Physiology Introduction.

 - BSM/LT — BRITISH SPORTS MASSAGE/LAB-THEORY (30 total hours)